Skip to main content

 Realme Buds Air 6 (Rs 1,799)

-Realme has been quietly improving their audio game, and the Buds Air 6 surprised me.
-The tuning is more balanced than boAt -- less bass-heavy, with clearer mids that make vocals sound natural.
-The ANC here is marginally better than boAt's, though still not something to write home about.
+Realme's been quietly improving their audio game.
+Buds Air 6 surprised me.
+Tuning is more balanced than boAt — less bass-heavy, with clearer mids that make vocals sound natural.
+ANC here is marginally better than boAt's, though still nothing to write home about.

 Pros: